flasherxgapple/fryzen/README.md

 ## Project Inspiration

-Inspired by twin joystick shooter game, as well as modern bullet hell games such as Touhou.
-Built as an experiment in game development across multiple programming languages, focusing on simple mechanics, smooth controls, and retro aesthetics.
+Inspired by twin joystick shooter game, Like [Pew Pew Live](https://github.com/pewpewlive)..
+Built as an experiment in game development.

 ## Technologies Used